Create a Custom n8n Chat Widget (No Code)

 In this guide, we'll show you how to go from a webhook URL to a fully working chat widget on your site in just 5 simple steps.

 Before you start, make sure you have an n8n workflow with a webhook trigger set up (self-hosted or n8n cloud), and a website where you want to embed the chat widget.
+If you're setting up the workflow side for the first time, our Chat Trigger node guide covers every setting you'll need.

 Step 1: Create a New Widget